signet4grn/SIGNET/README.md

 ```bash
 signet -t [--g GEXP_FILE] [--p MAP_FILE]
 ```
 * `gexp`: include the log2(x+1) count data for genes.
 It's a matrix with first column to be the ENSEMBEL ID and the first row to be sample names.
 In the rest of the data,  rows represent the data for gene, where columns encodes data for samples.
+Note that the last 5 rows are not considered in the analysis.
 * `pmap`: genecode v22 gtf file.

 #### Description